Queens Gardens, Townsville: Heritage listing

 Queens Gardens was listed on the Queensland Heritage Register on 14 August 2008 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Townsville's Queens Gardens demonstrates the development and continued management of a botanic garden in a regional city as a significant theme in the evolution and pattern of Queensland's history.
 The place has fulfilled the traditional functions of a botanic garden, including increasing horticultural knowledge about local plants with a view to developing their economic potential, sharing of this knowledge and seed stock nationally with like-minded institutions, and providing an attractive and educative venue for public recreation.
 As a regional botanic garden and part of the Queensland botanic gardens network, Queens Gardens has maintained a position within a national and international network of botanic gardens of which the Royal Botanic Gardens, Kew in London, was the originating hub.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The place is an important example of a Queensland botanic garden and demonstrates the principal characteristics of a substantial tropical public botanic garden that has evolved over time.
-Founded on consistent ideological principles, Townsville Queens Gardens, as part of the Queensland botanic gardens network, is a clear and identifiable type of place, with congruous hard and soft landscape features being a consistent part of the design.
+Founded on ideological principles, Townsville Queens Gardens, as part of the Queensland botanic gardens network, is a clear and identifiable type of place, with congruous hard and soft landscape features.

 The place is important because of its aesthetic significance.

 The combination of mature vegetation, open lawns and well-kept gardens provides an oasis close to the city centre.
 The gardens offer sensory aesthetic experiences engendered by the visual, auditory and olfactory qualities of the place that have been appreciated by the community over a long period of time.
 The gardens are enhanced by the landmark quality of Castle Hill's granite rock face, an important feature of the southeast-northwest vista.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The place, established as both a scientific and a pleasure garden, has continued this association and has evolved as a focus for community events.
 It has social significance as a long-used and popular reserve for public recreation.